 - Create frames in a sequence from left to right – this way users will be able to easily follow the flow of the collaborative session

 - Ideally, each frame should fit into the viewport at 100% browser and Miro canvas Zoom – this will guarantee the smoothest user experience possible.
 Frames also shouldn’t overlap each other

 - Provide text alternatives/descriptions to any image you're adding - use text or shape to insert the annotation

-For easier access to the board, a facilitator can share the board with the team in the Guest editor mode.
+For easier access to the board, a facilitator can make the board available for visitors.
 This will mean that whoever receives the link to the board will be able to open it without having to sign in or sign up to Miro.
-To enable this, please go to Share and choose Anyone with the link can edit (available on Team, Business, Consultant, Education, and Enterprise plans):
+To enable this, please go to Share and choose Anyone with the link can edit (available on Starter, Business, Consultant, Education, and Enterprise plans).
+Learn more.

 Using attention management features and links for better board navigation

 For smoother navigation on the board, a facilitator may use bring everyone to me functionality.
 This will mean that everyone who has the board open is able to follow the facilitator on the board wherever on the board they are.
 Learn more.

 Alternatively, a facilitator may also Copy link to any object on the board and share it with collaborators.
 To do that, click on any object, choose three dots, and then Copy link.